Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

         ...

-Evaluation dataloaders are iterated over sequentially.
-If you want to iterate over them in parallel, PyTorch Lightning provides a :class:`~pytorch_lightning.trainer.supporters.CombinedLoader` object which supports collections of dataloaders such as list, tuple, or dictionary.
-The dataloaders can be accessed using in the same way as the provided structure:
+Evaluation DataLoaders are iterated over sequentially.
+If you want to iterate over them in parallel, PyTorch Lightning provides a :class:`~pytorch_lightning.trainer.supporters.CombinedLoader` object which supports collections of DataLoaders such as list, tuple, or dictionary.
+The DataLoaders can be accessed using in the same way as the provided structure:

 .. testcode::